Best DNS Servers for Gaming 2026 [Ranked]

 5. Quad9

-Quad9 offers solid security features, including protection against malicious domains and phishing attempts, making it a good choice for those prioritizing safety.
+Quad9 is run by a Swiss non-profit whose entire focus is on internet security.
+It includes protection against malicious domains and phishing attempts, making it a good choice for those prioritizing safety.

 However, when it comes to speed, server quality, and uptime, Quad9 comes in among the lowest on this list.